greentfrapp/linear-attention/README.md

 **Notes on Requests for Research:**

 The context given by the Request seems to be to use the Transformer architecture as a way of embedding the history of observations.
 My guess is that the intention is to set the history of observations as keys/values with the current observation being the query.
 Given a long history, the Transformer architecture would not be tenable but the Transformer coupled with Linear Attention would be far more tractable.

+Also see Section 4.4 of fast weights paper.